56kcloud/Training/Docker/kickstart/chapters/devops.md

     $ git push
     ```

-3. Head back to your [Docker Hub](www.hub.docker.com) account and click on the `Build Details` tab of your `autobuilds` repo.
+3. Head back to your [Docker Hub](www.hub.docker.com) account and click on the `Build Details` tab of your `autobuilds` repo (Keep refreshing the page).
 You should now see if you are quick enough that your build is queued ready to be built by Docker Hub.
 Next, it will run through the build and and report back the status of your new build.
 Click on the status of the build once it has completed building to view the logs.

 ## <a name="Task_3"></a>Task 3: Unit Test our Automated Builds